gidven/saxo-openapi-guide/docs/support.md

 ## Step 1: Basic Diagnosis

-Although it is of course possible that the difficulties you are facing are caused by the OpenAPI, requests are often received from developers that are digging into tracebacks originating from a flaw in their *own* application.
-If you believe the OpenAPI is the source of the problem, please verify your suspicion by answering the below 3 questions:
+Although it is of course possible that the difficulties you are facing are caused by the OpenAPI, requests are often received from developers that are digging into tracebacks originating from a flaw in their application, rather than an issue with the OpenAPI.
+If you think the OpenAPI is the source of the problem, please verify your suspicion by answering the below 3 questions:

 1. **Analyze the traceback** (or logs) provided by your development environment.
 Does it indicate that all processes are working fine within the app and the issue is in fact caused when a request is sent to (or received from) the OpenAPI?
 2. **Extract the request** at point of failure: pluck the the misbehaving HTTP request out of context including its headers, parameters, body, and cookies.
 You can use a debugging proxy  like [Fiddler](https://www.telerik.com/fiddler) to simplify this process.
-Does the request conform to the [basic OpenAPI HTTP request requirements]?
+Does the request conform to basic OpenAPI HTTP request requirements?
 3. **Verify** the request using an API debugging tool such as [Postman](https://www.getpostman.com/), or directly from the command line using `curl`.
-Does this result in the same response/error?
+Does this result in the same response/error/behavior?

 ## Step 2: Use the Search & Check the FAQ